mvolkmann/blog/src/swift.md

 }
 ```

-TODO: Does Swift support any form of destructuring?
-Probably not.
+TODO: Does Swift support destructuring?
+Works with tuples.

 `Array` properties include the following: